 Outdoor advertising on billboards, at bus stops and train stations and in taxis is affordable for most small businesses, and can be highly effective.
 If you walk around your local area, you'll soon spot just how many opportunities there are to promote your business with OOH (out-of-home) advertising.

 For any small firm with a local clientele, outdoor advertising using posters and advertising hoardings lets you spread the word about your business to local people.

 For example, a fish and chip shop could advertise at a nearby bus stop, or a small taxi firm could advertise at a train station.
-You can target the right audience where they might want your services.
+You can target the right audience, right at the place and time where they might want your services.

 Many small firms don't explore the idea of outdoor advertising because they think it's out of their league.
-In fact, many people don't realise how cost-effective it is - because big brands use it, they assume it's too expensive.
+In fact, many people don't realise how cost-effective it is.
+Because big brands use it, they assume it's too expensive for smaller enterprises.

-That said, small firms don't have to be too creative.
-If you're a plumber, that is what you do - just give the information, professionally presented, and you'll get a good response.
+- Small firms don't have to be too creative.
+If you're a plumber, that is what you do - just list the services you offer, and give clear contact information, professionally presented.
+You should get a good response.

 - If you want to raise awareness generally, then the more sites the better.
 But if you want people to take action, you can be tactical with a few well-positioned ads.

 - Transit advertising, such as at bus and train stations, or at airports, is a great option.
 People spend a longer time there than at other sites.